/etc/chef-server/chef-server.rb # This file is used to configure the chef server. # After making any changes you need to run 'chef-server-ctl reconfigure' for the changes to be implemented # For a full list of parameters, see: http://docs.opscode.com/config_rb_chef_server.html # All examples shown a

 The chef-server.rb file contains all of the non-default configuration settings used by the Open Source Chef server.
 (The default settings are built-in to the Chef server configuration and should only be added to the chef-server.rb file to apply non-default values.)
 These configuration settings are processed when the chef-server-ctl reconfigure command is run, such as immediately after setting up the Open Source Chef server or after making a change to the underlying configuration settings after the server has been deployed.

-If the chef-server.rb file does not exist, create a file called chef-server.rb and put it in the /etc/chef-server/ directory.
+The chef-server.rb file does not exist by default.
+To modify the settings for the Chef server, create a file named chef-server.rb in the /etc/chef-server/ directory.

 The following shows a common starting point for settings in a chef-server.rb: